 - The plastic case that came with the unit has broken.
 Can I buy a replacement?

 Yes.
 KUROMAKU cases can be bought separately from the main product.

 Sharpening stones are made of abrasives such as alumina and silicon carbide, combined with binders and other compound materials.

 - How does one remove burrs?

 Place the burred side of the blade against the sharpening stone, then remove the burrs by gently sliding it along, without much pressure.

 - Is it possible to sharpen a kitchen knife with a nicked edge?

-If the nick is large, remove it using a coarse stone (25 micron class or coarser), then sharpen it using a succession of stones, moving from coarse to fine.
+If the nick is large, remove it using a coarse stone of 40 micro and above (320 or below), then sharpen it using a succession of stones, moving from coarse to fine.

 - Should sharpening stones be used in a particular order?

 The usual order is to start with coarser stones having larger abrasive grains, then move to finer stones with smaller grains.